jgbell100/datasciencerookie/_posts/blog/2017-09-29-what-kind-of-data-scientist-do-you-want-to-be.md

 ---
 layout: post
-title: "What Lind Of Data Scientist Do You Want To Be?"
+title: "What Kind Of Data Scientist Do You Want To Be?"
 modified:
 categories: blog
 share: true